-NHS providers routinely send data to commissioners though the Connecting for Health Secondary User Service (formerly via the NHS-wide clearing service).
+NHS providers routinely send data to commissioners though the NHS Digital Secondary User Service https://digital.nhs.uk/services/secondary-uses-service-sus [accessed 21/08/2018].

 Independent providers of services such as terminations of pregnancy should supply datasets detailing their activities to support their invoices, and these data are used to monitor progress against plans.
 These data include clinical, personal, and financial data, but patients are anonymised before transmission.

-The National Drug Treatment Agency collates and analyses data on a monthly basis that local drug action teams use to monitor their services against target.
+The National Drug Treatment Agency, set up in 2001, collated and analysed data on a monthly basis that local drug action teams use to monitor their services against target.

 Vincent C, Neale G, Woloshynowych M Adverse events in British hospitals: preliminary retrospective record review.
 BMJ 2001; 322:517-19